Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 Hot Water Heater Venting

 If you have a hot water heater that is installed inside your tiny house, you’ll need to vent it if it uses any form of combustion.
-Venting isn’t something to take lightly because there are so many ways to do it wrong and mistakes can lead to deadly results.
+Venting isn’t something to take lightly because there are so many ways to do it wrong, and mistakes can lead to deadly results.

-Venting usually has a lot of technical parameters from the manufacturer around how far the vent tube can stretch, the type of ducting you use, offsets or clearances from combustibles materials, and other technical bits to make sure you do it right.
+Venting usually has a lot of technical parameters from the manufacturer around how far the vent tube can stretch, the type of ducting you use, offsets or clearances from combustible materials, and other technical bits to make sure you do it right.

 Preventing a hot water heater from freezing

-If you live in a very cold climate, indoor mounted options might make a lot of sense, even if it’s an indoor mount in an unheated enclosure that’s been insulated well.
+If you live in a very cold climate, indoor-mounted options might make a lot of sense, even if it’s an indoor mount in an unheated enclosure that’s been insulated well.
 The best advice I’d say is to follow local wisdom on how to prevent freezing.

 You want to try to minimize the PEX lines outside your heated space and, where possible, insulate and apply heating strip tape to them for frost prevention.